 A big thank you to all of our sponsors, exhibitors, speakers and delegates for making innoLAE 2016 such an interesting, successful and enjoyable event; we look forward to seeing you all next year at innoLAE 2017.
-Attendance increased by 30% this year with over 200 delegates representing 88 different organizations from 11 countries, and the delegates were equally-balanced between industry and academia, making innoLAE the best place to get to know all the UK LAE community.
+Attendance increased by 30% this year with nearly 200 delegates representing 88 different organizations from 11 countries, and the delegates were equally-balanced between industry and academia, making innoLAE the best place to get to know all the UK LAE community.

 Figure 1: innoLAE 2016 attendance

 With an emphasis on manufacturing, the conference was an opportunity to hear the latest results from UK academic researchers, the latest developments from UK and international companies active in the technology, and keynotes from top organizations.
 The packed conference programme featured 37 speakers in 2 parallel sessions and 36 poster presentations as well as a busy exhibition area with 16 exhibitors this year.
 Delegates also had valuable opportunities for networking with colleagues at the drinks reception and gala dinner at Selwyn College.

 Feedback has been very positive:

 “Excellent networking opportunities and a good blend of industry, RTOs and academia.”-Delegate

 “Excellent conference- it has established a significant position in the UK Large-Area Electronics sector.”-Delegate